joomla/joomla-websites/README.md

 ## Report a Problem with an official Joomla!
-Project Website
+An Amazing Project

 If you need to report a problem with one of the Joomla! websites owned by the project, for example: joomla.org, please use one of the following links to create an issue.
 You will need a GitHub account to report an issue.
 If you don't have one you can **[create](https://github.com/join)** one.